ManjitBedi/3D-Burger/README.md

 # 3D-Burger
-Example of usng Scene Kit on an iOS device &amp; Apple Watch
+This is an example of using Scene Kit to display 3D models on an iPhone and Apple Watch.

-The app will display a model on the iPhone & Apple Watch using a common scn file.
+There is a art.scnassets folder which is included in the relevant targets in the Xcode project.

+The scene files are referenced in the storyboards.

+Note: the file folder needs to be included in the asset path.

+E.g.  "art.scnassets/burger.scn"

+The 3D model were converted from blender projects → collada files (DAE) → SceneKit Scenes (SCN).

+When converteing the models some objects like lights were not converted & removed from the final SCN file.
+As well,  as some other geometries were removed.

-The 3D assets are creative commons license:
+The 3D asset usage rights are creative commons.

 https://www.blendswap.com/user/jdawg78